-- 1. Where the Integrity Commissioner determines that a member has contravened any provision of this Code, he/she is authorized to impose upon the offending member: - (a) A reprimand; - (b) Suspension of the remuneration paid to the member in respect of his/her services as a Member of Council or a local board, as the case may be, for a period of up to ninety (90) days. - 2.
-The Integrity Commissioner may also take one or more of the following actions against a Member of Council or member of local board: - (a) Removal from membership on a committee or local board; - (b) Removal as chair of a committee or local board; - (c) Repayment or reimbursement of monies received; - (d) Return of property or reimbursement of its value.
+- 29.1.
+Where the Integrity Commissioner determines that a Member has contravened any provision of this Code, he/she is authorized to provide recommendations to Council to impose upon the offending Member: - (a) A reprimand; - (b) Suspension of the remuneration paid to the Member in respect of his/her services as a Member of Council or a local board, as the case may be, for a period of up to ninety (90) days. - 29.2.
+Council may also decide to take one or more of the following actions against a Member of Council or of a local board: - (a) Removal from Membership on a committee or local board; - (b) Removal as chair of a committee or local board; - (c) Repayment or reimbursement of monies received; - (d) Return of property or reimbursement of its value.

-31. Office of Integrity Commissioner Vacant
+30. Office of Integrity Commissioner Vacant

-Should the office of Integrity Commissioner become vacant, the Code of Conduct remains in effect and all members shall abide by the provisions set out herein.
+30.1.
+Should the office of Integrity Commissioner become vacant, the Code of Conduct remains in effect and all Members shall abide by the provisions set out herein.
 When a vacancy occurs, all formal complaints shall be held in abeyance until such time as a new Integrity Commissioner has been appointed; or an interim measure enacted to enable the complaint to be addressed within a reasonable amount of time.
-For example the Town could engage the services of an Integrity Commissioner from another local municipality as a potential interim measure.
+For example, the Town could engage the services of an Integrity Commissioner from another local municipality as a potential interim measure.

-32. No Complaints or Reports Prior to Election
+31. No Complaints or Reports Prior to Election

-- 1. No complaint may be referred to the Integrity Commissioner or forwarded by the Clerk for review and/or investigation after May 31 in any year in which a regular municipal election will be held.
-The Clerk shall forward any complaint received after May 31 to the Integrity Commissioner on or about December 1 in a regular election year and advise the complainant of this process. - 2.
-Notwithstanding Section 28 of the Code, the Integrity Commissioner shall not make any report to Council or any other person after the last Council meeting in May in any year in which a regular municipal election is to be held.
-Any reports would proceed to the first Council meeting held after the inaugural meeting of the new Council.
+- 31.1.
+No complaint may be referred to the Integrity Commissioner or forwarded by the Clerk for review and/or investigation between Nomination Day in the year of the regular election and Voting Day as provided in the Municipal Elections Act, 1996, as amended. - 31.2.
+Notwithstanding Section 26 or 27 of the Code, the Integrity Commissioner shall not make any report to Council or any other person after the last Council meeting prior to Nomination Day in any year in which a regular municipal election is to be held.
+Any reports would proceed to the first Council meeting held after the inaugural meeting of the new Council. - 31.3.
+If the Integrity Commissioner has not completed an inquiry before nomination day for a regular election, the Integrity Commissioner shall terminate the inquiry on that day, and the Commissioner shall not commence another inquiry in respect of the matter unless, within six weeks after voting day in a regular election, the person or entity who made the request or the Member or former Member whose conduct is concerned makes a written request to the Commissioner that the inquiry be commenced

-33. Confidentiality of Complaint Documents
+32. Confidentiality of Complaint Documents